 The late payment of STT is subject to a 10% penalty.
 Interest will also be imposed at the prescribed rate.

 SKILLS DEVELOPMENT LEVIES (SDL)

-SDL is payable by every employer in South Africa who has an annual payroll more than R 500 000.
-The amount payable will be calculated at 1% of the total amount of remuneration paid to employees.
+SDL is payable by every employer who has an annual payroll more than R 500 000.
+It is calculated as 1% of the total amount of remuneration paid to employees.